 It is not easy to spot the difference between genuine and fake articles, but a rough guide is that up to about 1670 the stem and candle holder were cast as one piece and attached to the base by a screw thread or tenon through the hole in the centre.
-After this time the two pieces tended to be brazed together at the joint between base and stem.
-This persisted almost throughout the 1700's, and in the 1800's makers returned to making casts in one piece or assembling candlesticks from several pieces.
+After this time the two pieces tended to be brazed together at the joint between the base and stem.
+This persisted almost throughout the 1700s, and in the 1800s makers returned to making casts in one piece or to assembling candlesticks from several pieces.
 Moulding should have been considerably softened by years of wear and would be hard to imitate.

 Fire dogs, otherwise called andirons, have been in use since the Middle Ages when they were made of wrought iron.
 Brass came into use for decorating and surmounting them from about 1500, but the stand and the feet remain in iron.
 Fire dogs made entirely of brass, therefore, are not genuine and were probably made in Edwardian times.
-In the 1700's when coal began to replace wood for heating, fenders were invented to prevent hot coal embers from scattering across and scorching the wooden floor or the carpeting in front of the fire.
-They were made in iron, and also in brass and iron.
+In the 1700s when coal began to replace wood for heating, fenders were invented to prevent hot coal embers from scattering across and scorching the wooden floor or the carpeting in front of the fire.
+They were made of iron, and also in brass and iron.
 Generally, the front piece was of pierced brass supported by iron brackets and standing on an iron base plate.
 Many of the designs were Classical after the Adam revival.
 At this time too some fenders incorporated stands for the fire irons so the need for separate dogs declined.

 Another item of brass you can collect is the trivet.
 These were stands for kettles or saucepans by firesides.
 They had fittings for the bars of grates, or legs upon which the trivet could stand independently.
-The 1600's and 1700's forms were usually round with brass tops.
+The 1600s and 1700's forms were usually round with brass tops.
 They became more square with a rounded end out of which protruded a handle.
 The trivet was mounted on four legs.
 The surface was often pierced or decorated in most intricate patterns, and sometimes the plain pieces of the brass were engraved.
 Very little brass and copper were made in America before the War of Independence.
 What was needed by the early immigrants was generally imported from Europe.
 But as with glass and china, after the war, there was a spontaneous rush to design and manufacture household and decorative utensils in brass and copper.
 In 1780 James Emerson fused zinc and copper in a ratio of one to two and produced a very high-quality brass which had a golden hue.
 It was soft to beat out and could be produced in thin sheets for easy use.
 An Emerson piece is hard to find anywhere, but later articles, made in brass according to his formula can be picked up and are worth collecting.
 In 1790.
-The Waterbury Brass Works was opened in Connecticut, and a few years later Paul Revere, the silver expert, was designing and making a number of brass articles including fire dogs.
+The Waterbury Brass Works was opened in Connecticut, and a few years later Paul Revere, the silver expert, was designing and making several brass articles including fire dogs.